coreoptimizer/promptcloak/ROADMAP.md

 - Run the same Presidio detection on streamed response chunks.
-- Challenge: detection over a *stream* requires sentence/word-boundary buffering so a PII span isn't missed when split across chunks — more involved than the re-hydration carry buffer (which keys off a known sentinel).
+- Challenge: detection over a *stream* requires sentence/word-boundary buffering so a PII span isn't missed when split across chunks, more involved than the re-hydration carry buffer (which keys off a known sentinel).
-- Decide per-entity action on outbound (mask, block, annotate) — likely reuse the policy engine from item 4.
+- Decide per-entity action on outbound (mask, block, annotate); likely reuse the policy engine from item 4.

 ## 2. MCP tool-call inspection (deferred from MVP)